PrefectHQ/prefect/docs/tutorial/work-pools.md

 !!! note "Prefect Cloud"
     This tutorial uses Prefect Cloud to deploy flows to work pools.
     Managed execution and push work pools are available in [Prefect Cloud](https://www.prefect.io/cloud) only.
-    If you are not using Prefect Cloud, please learn about work pools below and then proceed to the [next tutorial](/tutorial/workers/) that uses worker-based work pools.
+    If you are not using Prefect Cloud, learn more about work pools below and then proceed to the [next tutorial](/tutorial/workers/) that uses worker-based work pools.

 ### Create a Prefect Managed work pool